opendp/opendp/docs/source/user/transformation-constructors.rst

 Any aggregator that needs bounded data will indicate it in the function name.
 In these kinds of aggregators the relations make use of the clamping bounds ``L`` and ``U`` to translate ``d_in`` to ``d_out``.

-Clamping happens after casting and imputation, but before resizing.
+Clamping happens after casting and imputation but before resizing.
 Only chain with a clamp transformation if the aggregator you intend to use needs bounded data.

 .. list-table::